Can I Grow Peas?

 Water deeply once a week.
 Never allow the soil to dry out totally or you'll drastically reduce pea production.
 The critical time for watering is when the plants are blossoming and producing pods.
 When pods are maturing in hot weather, water daily if needed to maintain pod quality.

 Pea Growing Tips

-To improve overall pea production, consider using the following techniques.
+To improve overall green pea production, consider using the following techniques.

 To get peas in the ground and germinating as early as possible in the spring, plant them in raised beds.
 The raised beds warm up faster than the surrounding ground.